StuntsPT/Structure_threader/docs/usage.md

 * Other options
     * Enable logging - useful when problems arise (--log)
     * Do not run the BestK tests (--no-tests)
-    * Do not run the Clumppling analysis (--no-clumpp)
+    * Do not run the Clumppling alignment (--no-clumpp)
     * Add extra arguments to pass to the wrapped program (--extra_opts) [Example: prior=logistic seed=123]
     * Define a random seed starting value (--seed) [default:1235813]
     * Neural ADMIXTURE exclusive options: